uu-infomcv/labs/lab2/cnn_lab_2.md

 * **filters**: Should be an integer that is the number of kernels to be used.
 This will also correspond to the depth of the activation maps produced.
 * **kernel_size**: Could be an integer or a tuple and defines the dimensions of the convolutional kernel.
 If you want to use kernels of unequal dimensions `(i.e. kernel_width != kernel_height)` then the shape should be defined as a tuple.
-* **strides**: Similarly the stride number can be an int/tuple if you would like to change the rate with which regions are convolved.
+* **strides**: Similarly, the stride number can be an int/tuple if you would like to change the rate with which regions are convolved.
 * **padding**: This specifies the zero padding to be done in order to keep or reduce the dimensionality of the output (compared to the input).
 It can take either of two values: `"valid"` if no padding is to be added or `"same"` to preserve the dimensions.

 It should be noted that there is an option to adjust the way convolutions are performed based on the input shape.
-For example if the colour channels are the first dimension in the input (e.g. 3x48x48) then you can adjust the **data_format** argument in the function with the `"channels_first"` value. - keep in mind that TensorFlow uses `"channels_last"` by default.
+For example, if the colour channels are the first dimension in the input (e.g. 3x48x48) then you can adjust the **data_format** argument in the function with the `"channels_first"` value. - keep in mind that TensorFlow uses `"channels_last"` by default.

 The output of the function is a 4D tensor of shape `(batch_size, width, height, filters)`